benwhalley/soak/docs/explanation/what-is-soak.md

+---
+layout: default
+title: What is soak?
+parent: Explanation
+nav_order: 1
+---

 # What is soak?

 soak is Python package for LLM-assisted qualitative text analysis.
 It automates coding, theme generation, and other text processing tasks while maintaining researcher control over the process. a